Oleg Antonov (aircraft designer): Professional designer career and World War II

-Postwar career and establishment of the Antonov company
+Postwar career and establishment of the Antonov Design Bureau

-After the war, Antonov requested that Yakovlev let him work independently, heading Yakovlev’s subsidiary design office at the aircraft manufacturing factory at Novosibirsk.
+After the war, Antonov requested that Yakovlev let him work independently, heading Yakovlev's subsidiary design office at the aircraft manufacturing factory at Novosibirsk.
 On 31 May 1946, Antonov was appointed head of the newly redesignated facility (subsequently known as the Antonov Research and Design Bureau), which was later moved to Kiev, Ukrainian SSR.
 In September 1946, Antonov, in addition to his management of the design bureau, became the director of the Siberian R&D Institute for Aeronautics.

-The first of the Antonov Bureau's designs was the SKh-1 (Se'lsko Khozyaystvennyi- pervoy - agricultural-first one) agricultural aircraft, later redesignated An-2, designed to meet a 1947 Soviet requirement for a replacement for the Polikarpov Po-2 which was used in large numbers as both an agricultural aircraft and a utility aircraft.
+The first of the Antonov Bureau's designs was the SKh-1 (Sel′sko Khozyaystvennyi- pervoy - agricultural-first one) agricultural aircraft, later redesignated An-2, designed to meet a 1947 Soviet requirement for a replacement for the Polikarpov Po-2 which was used in large numbers as both an agricultural aircraft and a utility aircraft.
 Antonov designed a large single-bay biplane of all-metal construction, with an enclosed cockpit and a cabin accommodating 12 passengers.

 A series of significant transports followed under Oleg Antonov's direction.
 Antonov aircraft (design office prefix An-) range from a rugged An-2 (which itself is comparatively large for a biplane) through the An-28 reconnaissance aircraft to the massive An-124 Ruslan strategic airlifter.
 The quad-turboprop An-12 and its derivatives became the primary Soviet military transport from 1959 onward.
 While less well known, the An-24, An-26, An-30 and An-32 family of twin-turboprop, high winged, passenger/cargo/troops aircraft predominate in domestic/short-haul air services in the former Soviet Union and parts of the world formerly under Soviet influence.
 Antonov also oversaw development of the mid-range An-72/An-74 jet airplanes family.
 The world's largest production aircraft, the An-124 Ruslan, flew for the first time in 1982, and its specialised shuttle-carrying/extra-heavy cargo derivative, the An-225 Mriya entered development, still under Antonov's guidance, but did not make its maiden flight until 1989 after his death.
 In November 2004, FAI placed the An-225 in the Guinness Book of Records for its 240 records.
 Some of Antonov's designs are also built abroad, such as the Shaanxi Y-8.

 In 1965 Antonov signed a petition in defense of Soviet dissident Ivan Dziuba.

 Family

-Antonov was married three times (to Elena Kochetkova, Yelyzaveta Shahatuni and Elvira Antonova) and was father of four children (Rolan, Anna, Elena and Andrei).
+Antonov was married three times (to Elena Kochetkova, Yelyzaveta Shahatuni, and Elvira Antonova) and was the father of four children (Rolan, Anna, Elena, and Andrei).

 Death

-Oleg Antonov died 4 April 1984 in Kyiv, Ukrainian SSR and was buried in the Baikove Cemetery.
+Oleg Antonov died 4 April 1984 in Kiev, Ukrainian SSR, and was buried in Baikove Cemetery.